I found God somewhere on the twelfth turn.

 I am seeking shelter from a stinging wind, sitting against the wall across from the cathedral in Parma, Italy.

-My feet ache from walking over rough cobblestones and my muscles ache from sleeping across two seats while on the train from Firenze.
+My feet ache from walking over rough cobblestones, and my muscles ache from sleeping stretched across two seats on the train from Firenze.
 It has been a chilly afternoon, only about 40 degrees, but therein lies the benefit: few tourists.
-I just finished a plate of pasta, long flat tagliatelle noodles, grateful for the warmth of their box as they steamed in the afternoon cold, the noodles playing a supporting role to a small mound of ragú alla bolognese.
-A cup of wine keeps me company, a further weapon against the incessant cold the wind creates as it howels over old stones.
+I just finished a plate of pasta—long, flat tagliatelle noodles—grateful for the warmth of the box as it steamed in the afternoon cold, the noodles playing a supporting role to a small mound of ragù alla bolognese.
+A cup of wine keeps me company, a further weapon against the incessant cold that howls over old stones.
 But in spite of the cold and the aches, at this moment, I have no problems.

 Ten days earlier, I visited my old stomping grounds in California’s Sonoma and Napa Valleys.
 I had spent a blustery day with a friend of mine who, because he works in the industry, has a magic key that opens lots of doors at high-end wineries.
 He took me on an “off the beaten track” tour, tasting as many wines as possible; something I’m very good at.
 I caught up with a few of the winemakers I used to hang out with and had the opportunity to taste older vintages that aren’t normally poured for tourists.